jamesmontemagno/Xamarin.Plugins/README.md

 * Windows: Coming Soon
 * A sample is located in the TestProject folder

-# Current Plugins for Xamarin
+# My Current Plugins for Xamarin

 Each plugin has a README with more information on what they contain.
 * **[Battery Status](https://github.com/jamesmontemagno/Xamarin.Plugins/tree/master/Battery)**: Get battery level, how it is getting charge, and events.